privapprox/privapprox.github.io/pages/design.md

 ## Answering Queries

+After receiving the query and system parameters, we next explain how the query is answered by clients and processed by the system to produce the result for the analyst.
-The query answering process involves several steps including (i) sampling at clients for approximation; (ii) randomizing answers for privacy preservation; (iii) transmitting answers for anonymization and unlinkability; and finally, (iv) aggregating answers with error estimation to give a confidence level on the approximate output.
+The query answering process involves several steps including _(i)_ sampling at clients for low-latency approximation, _(ii)_ randomizing answers for privacy preservation, _(iii)_ transmitting answers for anonymization and unlinkability; and finally, (iv) aggregating answers with error estimation to give a confidence level on the approximate output.
 We next explain the entire workflow using these four steps.

 <div class="medium-12 medium-pull-12 columns" markdown="1">
  <img class="t20" width="80%" src="{{ site.urlimg }}answer-query.png" alt="Answer query">